grkn/FreeCopilot/README.md

 }
 ```

 ### There are three options for now.
-Explain, Refactor, Ask Questions about Coding for now.
+Explain, Refactor, Ask Questions about Coding.

 It can be changed or reusable because, you can create any intellij plugin.